Cedric Mizero

 18h

-With support from Institut Français
+With the support of the Institut Français

 The Festival d'Automne à Paris is co-producer of this performative installation and co-presents it with the Ménagerie de verre.